-Stay With Us Young Warriors—We Need You Here: A Video by ICTMN Correspondent Vincent Schilling
+Stay With Us Young Warriors—We Need You Here: A Video by ICTMN's Vincent Schilling

 High School sucked.
-These may seem like harsh words coming from an ICTMN correspondent who is 45 years old and is also an author and vice-president of his own company.
+These may seem like harsh words coming from an ICTMN editor who is 45 years old (Now 49 in 2016) and is also an author and vice-president of his own company.
 But they are three words that make up who I am today to a pretty large extent.
 I spent countless years trying to recover from this sentiment.

 A few days ago I decided to take action on an idea that had been marinating in my mind for some time.
 I don’t know if you have seen any of the videos online where young people have written thoughts onto index cards which relay sad and sometimes disturbing messages in direct relation to their self-worth.